awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

 ### `ParallelClusterUserPolicy` using `awsbatch`<a name="parallelclusteruserpolicy-batch"></a>

-The following example sets the `ParallelClusterUserPolicy`, using `awsbatch` as the scheduler:
+The following example sets the `ParallelClusterUserPolicy` using `awsbatch` as the scheduler:

 ```
 {